Kash Patel: Inside the Israel-Hamas Conflict and Politicization of National Security

 And it's been dead silent.

-You know, unless you've been in or around the United States military and under its leadership, it's not in your verbiage.
+So that's a great question, and most people shouldn't know, you know, unless you've been in or around the United States military and under its leadership, it's not in your verbiage.

-So when the Pentagon says I'm issuing a stand-down order for white supremacy hunting within the ranks of the DOD, I think, and I've spoken to our men and women in uniform that I used to work with, and they just said, we don't understand what the purpose of this is.
+So when the Pentagon says I'm issuing a stand down order for white supremacy hunting within the ranks of the DOD, I think, and I've spoken to our men and women in uniform that I used to work with, and they just said, we don't understand what the purpose of this is.

 What are they asking for?